 Right in the middle of the cockpit

 Microphones are placed in these places.
-These microphones pick up the pilots’ conversations, ambient sounds such as the tap of a switch or a knock.
-Received and sent to an intermediate device called associated control unit.
+These microphones pick up the pilots’ conversations, and ambient sounds such as the tap of a switch or a knock.
+Received and sent to an intermediate device called the associated control unit.
 This device pre-amplifies those sounds and then sends them to the CVR.

 Here the question may arise that if the CVR is capable of recording 30 to 2 hours of noise (depending on the technology), how do they account for so much noise during long flights?
 In fact, they account for the end times.
 For example, the magnetic tape of a magnetic CVR rotates one loop every 30 minutes.
 That is, the same part of the tape is repeated every 30 minutes.
 The sound recorded in the previous 30 minutes is replaced by the sound of the next 30 minutes.
 So it doesn’t matter that hours of flying require thousands of yards of tape.
-Solid state technology works in the same way in this case.
+Solid-state technology works in the same way in this case.

 Magnetic tape black box